Demonstrative Pronouns

 Here, the person is introducing himself by using the term 'this.'

-When you use a demonstrative pronoun to refer to something for the first time in a sentence, you need to remember that if you want to refer to the same thing again, you have to use 'it' instead of the demonstrative pronoun.
+When a demonstrative pronoun is used to refer to something in a sentence and the speaker wants to refer to the same thing again later in the sentence, the pronoun 'it' is used to refer to it the second time instead of the demonstrative pronoun.
 The same rule applies to 'these' and 'those,' which should be replaced by 'they.'
 Look at the example below:

 Look at that!
 It's beautiful!